GoogleCloudPlatform/k8s-cluster-bundle/README.md

 Packaging in Cluster Bundle revolves around a new type, called the `Component`:

 * **Component**: A versioned collection of Kubernetes objects.
 This should correspond to a logical application.
-For example, we might imagine a Components for each of Etcd, Istio, KubeProxy, and CoreDNS.
+For example, we might imagine components for each of Etcd, Istio, KubeProxy, and CoreDNS.
-* **ComponentBuilder**: An intermediate type that allows for easier creation of Component objects.
+* **ComponentBuilder**: An intermediate type that allows for easier creation of component objects.
 * **ComponentSet**: A set of references to components.

 The Cluster Bundle APIs are minimal and focused on the problem of packaging